 Problem 1: Calculating PI by approximation of the circle area (Monte Carlo method)

-Dim X As Single, Y As Single
+Dim X, Y As Double

-N = InputBox("How many iterations?")
+N = InputBox("How many

 M = 0